maelh/radio-frequency-prototype-boards/Manufacturing.md

 # Fabricating the RF proto boards

 The necessary ZIP files are available in the [fabrication directory](fabrication/), ready to be sent to a PCB manufacturer.
-They are tuned for JLCPCB, but you can easily adjust the settings as needed when generating the gerber, drill and map files from within the KiCad projects (see [below](#generating-files-manually)).
+They are tuned for JLCPCB, but you can easily adjust the settings as needed when generating the Gerber, drill and map files from within the KiCad projects (see [below](#generating-files-manually)).

 ## PCB ordering website options
 - *Extended board version:* inform your manufacturer to keep the silkscreen for the U.FL connectors, since it's on the bare PCB substrate (no solder mask underneath).
 To do so, write a note in the order page remark field: "Keep the silkscreen on the solder mask openings."